torstenboettjer/sandbox/README.md

 ## Linux Environment

 The foundation for service engineering is a local Linux sandbox.
-A sub-system like the ChromeOS [Linux Development environment](https://chromeos.dev/en/linux) is sufficient.
-It is easy to set up and addresses development needs.
+Desktop systems like Windows or ChromeOS [Linux Development environment](https://chromeos.dev/en/linux) provide a sub-system that is easy to set up and addresses the basic needs.

 * Name: torsten
 * Size: 85 GB